|

 Nicaraguan Vigoron

 I’ve decided to start sharing a few Nicaraguan recipes on the blog over the next couple of weeks.
-They’ll be dishes I’ve grown up eating, and you’ll probably never have heard of them, but I think it’s important to share them with you because they’re a piece of me, and because Nicaraguan food is delicious.
+They’ll be dishes I’ve grown up eating.
+You’ll probably never have heard of them.
+I think it’s important to share them with you because they’re a piece of me.
+And because Nicaraguan food is delicious.
 I might be slightly biased, but hopefully you’ll think so too.
-I’m a third generation American and so it’ll be a great way for both of us to get to know this great culture of mine.
-It will be a learning process for you and I, and I’m excited to share it with you.
-The first recipe is this Nicaraguan Vigoron, there really isn’t an english translation for it, but basically it’s boiled yuca (cassava) with crispy pork skin and a refreshing cabbage salad.
+I’m a third generation American, so it’ll be a great way for both of us to get to know this great culture.
+The first recipe is this Nicaraguan Vigoron.
+Basically it’s boiled yuca (cassava) with crispy pork skin and a refreshing cabbage salad.
 In Nicaragua it’s served as an appetizer or as an all in one main dish.
-You’ll find street vendors all over the country selling this dish which is traditionally served on top of a banana leaf.
+You’ll find street vendors all over the country selling this dish.
 It’s a great dish to start with because Nicaraguans eat a lot of yuca on a daily basis.

 If you can find the yuca and the pork rinds, then you highly recommend you give this recipe a try.
 I know that it might seem little out there for most of you, but I promise it’s really good.
-If you can’t find yuca, or don’t like it, this might be blasphemous for me to say, but you can try it out with potatoes instead.
+If you can’t find yuca, or don’t like it, you can try it out with potatoes instead.
 Boil whole potatoes until fork tender then drain and peel with a pairing knife and cut into pieces.
 Try it out either way, promise?

 Nicaraguan Vigoron